BenNormann/prompting-models/README.md

 gaining valuable insights into how prompt engineering affects model performance and how different architectures handle the same tasks.

+NOTE: There are two project reports, one containing just analysis of the prompts (<10 pages).
+The other is a longer version which has all unfiltered model responses (removing extra enters) which is much longer but the formatting keeps it easy to read

 ## 2. Getting Started

 ### Prerequisites